 - 11.1 The purpose of providing works-in-kind is to satisfy the conditions of development consent that require contributions to be made (i.e. to construct works instead of making a cash payment to Council). - 11.2 Council will only offset the value of works-in-kind against the development contribution required for that particular type of work.
-For example, construction of a community centre can only be offset against contributions required for the purposes of community facilities.
-The construction of the community centre would not satisfy contributions that were required for the purposes of open space, roads or drainage etc. - 11.3 Council preference is to only accept land and works-in-kind to the value of the development contributions required by conditions of consent.
+For example, construction of a road can only be offset against contributions required for roads.
+The construction of the road would not satisfy contributions that were required for the purposes of open space or drainage. - 11.3 Council preference is to only accept land and works-in-kind to the value of the development contributions required by conditions of consent.
 It is at Council's discretion whether it will accept the provision of works-in-kind where the combined value of the land and works exceeds the value of development contribution required by conditions of consent.
-For example, where the Attributable Cost of constructing a community centre is \$1,500,000, but the contribution required for the purposes of community facilities is only \$900,000. - 11.4 Works-in-kind credit will be applied as an agreed reduction of contributions payable under the relevant development consent in accordance with s 7.11(5) of the EPA Act.
+For example, where the Attributable Cost of constructing a road is \$500,000, but the contribution required for the purposes of roads is only \$300,000. - 11.4 Works-in-kind credit will be applied as an agreed reduction of contributions payable under the relevant development consent in accordance with s 7.11(5) of the EPA Act.
 The condition requiring the payment of the contributions does not need to be modified.
 Works-in-kind credit cannot be applied once development contributions have been paid. - 11.5 In the exceptional circumstances where Council agrees to accept works with a value greater than the contributions required, Council will hold the surplus value of the works as a credit in favour of the developer and will apply this credit against future development contribution requirements for that particular type of work.

-Works-In-Kind Policy Adopted by Council: 13/09/2012 For example, the surplus value of constructing a community centre with an Attributable Cost of \$1,500,000, where the contribution required is only \$900,000, would be \$600,000 (\$1,500,000-\$900,000 = \$600,000).
-In this instance, the surplus value of \$600,000 will be held as a credit and will only be used to offset future requirements to make development contributions for the purposes of community facilities and indexed.
-Council will not offset requirements to make contributions for the purposes of recreation facilities, open space land acquisition, plan administration and the like against this surplus value, as the surplus value relates only to the provision of community facilities.
+For example, the surplus value of constructing a road with an Attributable Cost of \$500,000, where the contribution required is only \$300,000, would be \$200,000 (\$500,000-\$300,000 = \$200,000).
+In this instance, the surplus value of \$200,000 will be held as a credit and will only be used to offset future requirements to make development contributions for the purpose of roads and indexed.
+Council will not offset requirements to make contributions for the purposes of recreation facilities, open space land acquisition, plan administration and the like against this surplus value, as the surplus value relates only to the provision of roads.

-- 11.6 A developer providing works-in-kind that are in excess of its contribution requirements should not expect monetary payment from Council until all contributions toward the provision of the works have been collected from other developers.
-This is usually at the end of the life of the relevant Contributions Plan i.e. when the relevant Contributions Plan is repealed. - 11.7 Where the value of works undertaken is equal to the contribution required as a condition of consent, Council will consider those works to be the equivalent of the payment of the contribution in full. - 11.8 Where the value of the works undertaken is less than the contribution required as a condition of consent, the developer will be required to pay the difference. - 11.9 Council will not offset against the value of required development contributions, the value of any work which is required under Section 4.17 of the Act, being works required as a result of the considerations of Section 4.15 of the Act.
+- 11.6 Where the value of works undertaken is equal to the contribution required as a condition of consent, Council will consider those works to be the equivalent of the payment of the contribution in full. - 11.7 Where the value of the works undertaken is less than the contribution required as a condition of consent, the developer will be required to pay the difference. - 11.8 Council will not offset against the value of required development contributions, the value of any work which is required under Section 4.17 of the Act, being works required as a result of the considerations of Section 4.15 of the Act.